Master Degree Training in Couple and Family Therapy

 - Interview with CFT faculty

-Please note that you are applying for the Master’s of Science in HDFS, you will be getting training in Couple and Family Therapy
+The program is designed to be completed in two years as a full-time student.
+Part-time options are available.
+Please note that you are applying for the Master’s of Science in Human Development and Family Science, you will be getting training in Couple and Family Therapy